 - Technical assistance is easy to contact and prompt in returning a message.

 - A Certificate of Active Participation is awarded to those who post at least three messages of substance for each week of content.

 All materials are included in the course.
 View this issue of C21 Resources, All materials are included in the course.
 View this issue of C21 Resources, "Intimacy and Relationships in Catholic Life."
 If you prefer a hard copy of C21 Resources, email The Church in the 21st Century Center at firstname.lastname@example.org.

 A participant can expect to spend an average of 3-4 hours each week.
 This commitment includes both preparation and interaction online.

-Content Scholar: The articles were written by various scholars, under the editorship of Fr.
+The articles were written by various scholars, under the editorship of Fr.
 Michael Himes, a priest of the Diocese of Brooklyn, NY, and professor of theology in the Boston College Theology Department.